burrt/compsci-docs/_v1/operating-systems-notes.md

 * The objects `crtbegin.o` and `crtend.o` are (for most targets) compiled from `crtstuff.c.`
   They contain, among other things, code fragments within the `.init` and `.fini` sections that branch to routines in the `.text` section.
   The linker will pull all parts of a section together, which results in a complete `__init` function that invokes the routines we need at startup.
 * If **no** `.init` section is available, gcc compiles any function called main, it inserts a procedure call to __main as the first executable code after the function prologue.
-The __main function is designed in libhcc2.c and runs the global constructors.
+The `__main` function is designed in `libhcc2.c` and runs the global constructors.
 * The last method *doesn't* use arbitrary sections nor the GNU linker.
 This is useful for dynamic linking and when using file formats the linker doesn't support eg. ECOFF.
-  * The initialisation and termination functions are recognised by their names.
+  * The initialization and termination functions are recognized by their names.
-  * An extra program called `collect2` which pretends to be the linker (as the GNU linked is not called) ie. it does the same as the original linker but also arranges to include the vectors of initialisation and terminations functions.
+  * An extra program called `collect2` which pretends to be the linker (as the GNU linked is not called) ie. it does the same as the original linker but also arranges to include the vectors of initialization and terminations functions.
   * These functions are called via `__main`.
   * `use_collect2` needs to be defined in the target in `config.gcc`

 ### ctors dtors

-   Both `crt0/crt1` do the same thing, basically do what is needed before calling main() (like initialising stack, setting IRQs, etc.).
+   Both `crt0/crt1` do the same thing, basically do what is needed before calling main() (like initializing stack, setting IRQs, etc.).
 You should link with one or the other but not both.
 They are not really libraries but really inline assembly code.

 * `crt1.o` is used on system that support constructors and destructors (functions called before and after main and exit).
 In this case main is treated like a normal function call.
 * `crt0.o` is used on systems that does not support constructors/destructors.